miniMinn24/ArchxHyprland_Dot/README.md

-# ArchxHyprland_Dots_miniMinn24
+# ArchxHyprland_Dots
 My first new respository

-My personal fav re-configured dotfiles will be uploaded soon...
+Will be uploaded soon...